-The NSW Electoral Commission has support available for electors who may need help completing their vote.
+The NSW Electoral Commission offers support for electors who may need help completing their vote.

-- All voting centres had accessible voting screens, maxi pens and magnifying sheets available for use by electors. - Braille ballot papers were offered for this election. - All electors had access to the NSW Electoral Commission via the National Relay Service. - Auslan interpreters were available on pre-poll Saturday (19 February) and election day (26 February) to connect with electors remotely via Skype.
+- All voting centres had accessible voting screens, maxi pens and magnifying sheets available for use by electors. - Braille ballot papers were offered for this election. - All electors could contact the NSW Electoral Commission via the National Relay Service. - Auslan interpreters were available on pre-poll Saturday (19 February) and election day (26 February) to connect with electors remotely via Skype.